 A CCD video camera (Panasonic MF-552) with 768 X 512 pixel elements was focused onto a region of the cavity of approximately 40 mm x 40 mm.
 A .010 m square grid was placed behind the cavity to allow determination of the location of the video image within the cavity.
-The cavity was then traversed in .010 m increments with video recording taken at each grid point.
-Output from the camera was recorded on a SVHS video tape recorder (Panasonic) for subsequent analysis.
+The cavity was then traversed in .010 m increments

-Disk rotational speeds of 1800 rpm, 900 rpm and 600 rpm were used depending on the area of the cavity under investigation giving an entire streak (pattern of dot, dot, dash, dot) time period of .0071 sec, .0142 sec, and .0213 sec respectively.
+Disk rotational speeds of 1800 rpm, 900 rpm and 600 rpm were used depending on the area of the cavity under investigation giving an entire streak (pattern of dot, dot, dash, dot) time period of .0071 sec. .0142 sec, and .0213 sec respectively.
 In regions where there was a wide range of velocities, such as at the inlet jet area where the incoming jet was at a high velocity and the entrained fluid at a much lower velocity, three distinct sets of video recordings were obtained at the three disk rotational velocities.
 In this way the full range of velocities could be obtained.
 In the centre core of the cavity, the lowest disk rotational speed was used, which was still not a long enough time period to allow significant movement of most of the particles.
 There was a limitation in the maximum amount of time allowed for streaks since the video frame transfer rate of the camera was 30 Hz and a complete streak must occur on the frame.
 This arrangement gave a minimum disk rotational speed of 384 rpm which, when used with the camera, very rarely gave usable complete streaks as the disk rotation was unsynchronized with the camera.
 Thus the system has a bias toward higher velocity particles at the lowest motor rotational speed.